 If your workload can support using Edge Functions, but your data is not geographically distributed or replicated, consider placing your Edge Function in the same region as your data.
 This will allow you to have the lower latency benefits of the slim runtime, while also preventing long network roundtrips to retrieve data.
 Learn more about this approach.

-We are also building a global distributed, edge-first configuration data store.
+Vercel also offers a globally distributed, edge-first configuration data store.
 This gives you near-instant reads of your configuration data from all Vercel compute primitives.
-Learn more about the private beta of Edge Config.
+Learn more about the public beta of Edge Config.

 Vercel’s Edge Network provides caching in every region globally.
 To ensure the fastest response times, ensure data fetched from your data store is properly cached at the Edge.